 He mentioned in a 2025 Modern Wisdom podcast that he “gets annoyed when comics slag off another comic” (describing it as the “narcissism of small differences”).

-He frequently posts recommendations for the tours or specials of other comedians and makes himself available as support for whatever someone else is working on, whether it be a podcast or TV show or to even be an actual support act.
+He frequently posts recommendations for the tours or specials of other comedians and makes himself available as support for whatever someone else is working on, whether it be a podcast or TV show or to even be an actual stand-up support act.
+The man is in love with comedy and immerses himself in it at every opportunity.

 The “support act” gigs (for people like Dave Chappelle, Sarah Silverman, Theo Von) are listed under Shared Stage.
-Which also includes co-headline gigs with friends like Jim Jefferies and Louis CK.
-The man loves to work!
+Which also includes co-headline gigs with friends like Jim Jefferies and Louis CK (the man loves to work!).
+More recently he’s hooked back up with a mate from the very early days (Andrew Maxwell) and has been inviting him to be support at Arena gigs in both the UK and Australia (see here).

 Awards, Accolades & Statistics